BinhCiii2809/LCD_HD4470_STM32/README.md

 | 8     | LCDLED(pin A) | PD.4                   | LED Backlight Control                            |

 ---

+## 🔧 LCD Initialization: Switching from 8-bit to 4-bit Mode

+When power is first applied, the **HD44780 LCD controller** starts in **8-bit mode** by default.
+To use the **4-bit interface**, the host MCU must send a specific initialization sequence to "switch" the LCD into 4-bit mode.

+This process is outlined in the **HD44780U datasheet, page 46** , and implemented in the `LCD_Init()` function in the `myLCD` library.

+---
 ## ⚙️ Principle of Operation – 4-Bit LCD Interface

 ### 📦 Register Roles